-Accompanied by Elliot and Lewis doing all sorts of things I would never have guessed you could (or should?) do in a stock standard Grand Vitara, the sunny, braided, Godley river valley passed by in a rocky montage of dotterels, geese, paradise ducks, and the inevitable ever-present grey and orange rocks.
+Accompanied by Elliot and Luke doing all sorts of things I would never have guessed you could (or should?) do in a stock standard Grand Vitara, the sunny, braided, Godley river valley passed by in a rocky montage of dotterels, geese, paradise ducks, and the inevitable ever-present grey and orange rocks.
 On reaching the lake at the head of the valley, we portaged gear across this last undriveable stretch and settled comfortably into Godley Hut.

 With a bit of spare time that evening before sunset, George and I headed out to have a look at some possible objectives in the area.
 Elliot and George had been on a trip to this area in July and were full of excitement to be back and see things again with fresh eyes.
 I was fighting with a frustrating internal conflict as an old ankle injury had taken a bit of reinjury the week before and was still very unstable and painful.
 Looking at the access to some of the planned objectives, I realised they were very long and involved – a big ask for me even in an uninjured state, and definitely not a great idea right now especially with a small weather window.
 So instead we made plans to head up Separation Stream and have a look at the South Face of D’Archiac, which George and Mark Evans had attempted in July but turned back due to poor ice conditions.
 This face gets surprisingly little traffic, especially considering the existing line 'Desire' is WI3-4 and highly aesthetic indeed.